aya-en-amir/mapapp404/README.md

   - Google Map API (for the Google review a location proximity search).
   - JXMap API (for the map display with the respective locations).

+# License

 # Visual Output

 (1) <img width="499" height="196" alt="Screenshot 2025-07-30 at 10 02 34 PM" src="https://github.com/user-attachments/assets/8f575995-dc0b-4924-b92f-72c880a7f128" />

+# Feedback
+Rules and guidlines for valid feedback include,

+# Contributions
+If you or your team would like to contribute to our project, please begin by